Funding for community participation services and supports

 - Passport Guidelines - English

 - Passport Guidelines - Chinese

 Here’s what happens after you receive funding

-Once funding becomes available and an agreement has been made between the individual and the Passport Agency, individuals and their families will receive Passport funding directly to purchase supports and services on their own.
+Once funding becomes available and an agreement has been made between the person and the Passport Agency, the person and their family will receive Passport funding directly to purchase supports and services on their own.

 Adults with developmental disabilities and their families are asked to develop a detailed plan for the use of the funding.
 For more information on how to develop a plan, please contact your Passport Coordinator.

 Need more information?